linode/apl-docs/docs/for-devs/get-started/part-11.md

 1. A Git repository
 2. Credentials to push images to the registry (your private registry on the platform)

-## CReating a build pipeline in Drone
+## Creating a build pipeline in Drone

 In the apps section in Otomi console, you'll see an app called Drone.
 Click on it.